 Special Engineering Programs

 The dual-degree cooperative engineering program combines a liberal arts education with a professional engineering education.
 A student generally spends 3 or 4 years at Beloit College, followed by 2 years at an engineering college, and earns two degrees (either two bachelor’s degrees, or a bachelor’s degree and an M.S. degree).
 Most entry-level engineering jobs are filled at the level of a bachelor’s degree and require strong backgrounds in mathematics and science.
 Engineers with a M.S. degree or higher often work in research and development.

 Students may attend any engineering college accredited by the Accreditation Board for Engineering and Technology (ABET).
-However, Beloit College is formally affiliated with five universities (Columbia University, University of Illinois at Urbana-Champaign, University of Michigan, Rensselaer Polytechnic Institute, and Washington University in St. Louis).
+However, Beloit College is formally affiliated with three universities (Columbia University, Rensselaer Polytechnic Institute, and Washington University in St. Louis).
 A student who fulfills all prerequisites with the required GPA (at least 3.0, depending on the engineering college and specialty), and is recommended by Beloit’s engineering liaison, will normally be admitted to the affiliated engineering college.
 Common specialties are chemical, civil, electrical, and mechanical engineering, but a student may pursue any specialty offered by the engineering college for which the student meets the admission requirements.

 A student interested in the dual-degree engineering program should consult an engineering program advisor (Paul Campbell or Paul Stanley) early to ensure a suitable plan of study that fulfills the prerequisites for the chosen engineering school and specialty.

 Beloit provides special advising to students interested in law school.
 Pre-law advisors help students develop an appropriate course of study that will maximize their chances for successful entrance into law school.